liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/02-developing-themes/17-using-macros-in-your-theme-templates.markdown

 macros.
 See the corresponding
 [taglib tutorial](/develop/tutorials/-/knowledge_base/7-1/front-end-taglibs)
 for more information on using the taglib in your FreeMarker templates.
-This tutorial shows how to use @product@'s macros in your FreeMarker theme templates.
+This tutorial shows how to use macros in your FreeMarker theme templates.

 Follow these steps:

 1. Select one of the macros shown in the table below:

     | Macro | Parameters | Description | Example |